JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/filelinks.md

 JabRef enables setting a directory per database.
 When sharing a library across multiple persons, each user might have a different directory.
 Either, each user can set his directory in the "Main file directory".
 In case the group also shares papers and thus there are two directories (the private one and a group-shared one), one can set a directory within the library (the "General file directory").
 In case a user has a different location of the shared folder (e.g., different paths on Linux and Windows), he can use the "User-specific file directory".
 This setting is persisted in the `bib` file in a way that it does not overwrite the setting of another user.
 For this, JabRef uses the username of the currently logged-in user (`-<loginname>` is used as a suffix in the `jabref-meta` field).
 So, both `mary` and `aileen` can set a different user-specific file directory.

 If JabRef saves an attached file and my login name matches the name stored in the `bib` file, it chooses that directory.
 If no match is found, it uses the "General file directory" of the bib file.
-If that is not found, it uses the one configured at Options → Preferences → Linked files.
+If that is not found, it uses the one configured at File → Preferences → Linked files.

 In some settings, the bib file is stored in **the same directory** as the PDF files.
 Then, one ignores all the above directories and enable "Search and store files relative to library file location".
 In this case, JabRef starts searching for PDF files in the directory of the `bib` file.
 It is also possible to achieve this result by setting `.` as "General file directory" in the library properties.